0cjs/sedoc/aws/iam.md

 privs.

 An [IAM role] is like a user without authentication credentials.
-(This is different from some other systems where "roles" are the equivialant of _groups_, below.)
+(This is different from some other systems where "roles" are the equivalent of _groups_, below.)
 Because roles are often shared, sessions have both RoleName and a RoleSessionName; the latter is intended to identify the principal (within AWS our outside it) that used the role